 F-16 common configuration implementation programme (CCIP)

-650 USAF block 40/50 F-16s are being upgraded under the common configuration implementation programme (CCIP).
+A total of 650 USAF Block 40/50 F-16s are being upgraded under the common configuration implementation programme (CCIP).
 The first phase of the programme (first aircraft completed in January 2002) provides core computer and colour cockpit modifications.

-The second, which began in September 2002, involves fitting the advanced AN/APX-113 interrogator / transponder and Lockheed Martin Sniper XR advanced FLIR targeting pod.
+The second phase, which began in September 2002, involved fitting the advanced AN/APX-113 interrogator / transponder and Lockheed Martin Sniper XR advanced FLIR targeting pod.